eye-division/duncanross/_gallery/gallery2.md

 ---
 title: New Work
 description_markdown: >-
-  New Work available from the studio will be added shortly.
+  I now have a selection of new and recent pieces available. &nbsp;

-  Some pieces are available through [www.contemporaryceramics.uk](www.contemporaryceramics.uk){: target="_blank" rel="noopener"}
+  Some work is also available through available through [www.contemporaryceramics.uk](www.contemporaryceramics.uk){: target="_blank" rel="noopener"}